aysh34/aysh34/README.md

 ## Hey there 👋 Welcome!

-I'm **Ayesha Saleem**, a Computer Science student at Emerson University Multan.
-I am focused on mastering Data Structures and Algorithms, contributing to open-source projects, and pursuing a career in a leading tech company.
+I'm **Ayesha Saleem**, a Computer Science student at Emerson University Multan.<br> I am focused on mastering Data Structures and Algorithms.<br>
+I aspire to a career in a leading tech company.
 <!--<p align="center">
   <a href="https://github.com/peterthehan">
     <picture>